yslianTim/rhbm_gem/docs/developer/architecture/command-architecture.md

 # Command Architecture

-This document describes the current command-system architecture after the catalog-driven refactor.
-It focuses on how commands are registered, how option parsing and validation are layered, and how concrete commands should interact with the rest of the codebase.
+This document describes the current command-system architecture after the catalog-driven refactor and the later cleanup passes.
+It focuses on the actual registration path, the `CommandBase` lifecycle contract, and the current extension points that command authors should use.

-Use this document together with [`../development-guidelines.md`](../development-guidelines.md), especially the contributor guidance for adding new built-in commands.
+Use this document together with [`../development-guidelines.md`](../development-guidelines.md).
 Editable diagram sources for this area live under [`./diagrams/`](./diagrams/).

 ## 1. Purpose